microsoft/ics-forensics-tools/README.md

 - Make sure to import your new analyzer in the `__init__.py` file under the analyzers folder

-## Resources and Technical data & solution:
+## Resources and technical data & solution:
 [Microsoft Defender for IoT](https://azure.microsoft.com/en-us/services/iot-defender/#overview) is an agentless network-layer security solution that allows organizations to continuously monitor and discover assets, detect threats, and manage vulnerabilities in their IoT/OT and Industrial Control Systems (ICS) devices, on-premises and in Azure-connected environments.